K. Banning Kellum is a published horror writer. A life long resident of New Orleans, Banning finds inspiration right at home!

-In 2014 I received my Honorable Discharge from the United States Army.
-I'd spent 7 years serving my country proudly, with two combat deployments under my belt.
+In 2014, I received my Honorable Discharge from the United States Army.
+I'd spent seven years serving my country proudly, with two combat deployments under my belt.
 I'd been stationed at Fort Hood, TX and when it came time for me to either re-enlist or end my service, I decided it was time for me to return to the civilian world.
 I'd done my duty and was ready to head back home to New Orleans with my wife and son and resume my life as a family man.
 I was excited about this new horizon and felt that my time with the Army had prepared me for anything.

-In April of that year we moved back to New Orleans, and I quickly took a job in the hospitality field.
+In April of that year, we moved back to New Orleans, and I quickly took a job in the hospitality field.
 I loved my work, as it gave me ample time to continue to write my horror stories, paid the bills and allowed me to network with others in the city.
 While the pay was good, it wasn't great though, and throughout 2014 and 2015, I continued to feel that I wasn't using my full earning potential.
 Then, in late 2015, a friend of mine turned me on to the United States Postal Service.
 She was trying to find a job with them and had stumbled into the process of applying to be a City Carrier Assistant, a CCA as they are also known.
 She wanted me to apply as well and come along with her for the ride.
 We were good friends and often shared our concerns about making more money.
-With the rather handsome starting pay for the CCA job and the fact that I could roll over my 7 years of federal employment into the Post Office, it seemed like a no-brainer.
+With the rather handsome starting pay for the CCA job and the fact that I could roll over my seven years of federal employment into the Post Office, it seemed like a no-brainer.
 I applied as well.
 She wasn't called back, I was.

 So, from the very start I began to notice red flags.
 It took me about a month to get hired on from the night that I submitted my application to the USPS online.
 The first red flag came when I realized that about 90% of the hiring process was done online without ever actually speaking to someone from the Post Office.
 I took several little personality tests, the basic ethics exams and such, followed by submitting to a background investigation.
 Afterwards I was emailed yet again to go to a 3rd party spot for a drug test.
 After that, another 3rd party spot for a more in-depth test, similar to a civil service exam.
 Finally, after what seemed like an eternity of sending emails back and forth to a USPS 'do not reply' source, I was finally scheduled for an actual job interview.